 The Trapper Education Workshop allows students (beginners and experienced trappers alike) the opportunity for hands-on practice and instruction by qualified and competent trapping instructors.
 Attendance is voluntary.
 There is usually only one Trapper Education Workshop per year.
 Topics covered include humane capture and dispatch of trapped animals, wildlife management, trapper safety, avoidance of non-target species, ethics and responsibilities to land owners and other wildlife habitat users, and proper pelt handling techniques.

 The Fur Harvester Education program is managed by the Hunter Education Coordinator in Natural Resources in cooperation with the Trappers' Association of Nova Scotia (TANS).
 The creation/revision of the instructional manual, written (or oral) examination, advertising, course content, record keeping, instructor and student contact, instructor training and certification and course planning are all managed through the Stewardship and Outreach section in cooperation with TANS.

 The Trapper Education Workshop is primarily organized by TANS with DNR providing logistical support and technical equipment.

-Nova Scotia Department of Natural Resources Regional Services, Canadian Parks Service, Acadia University (ACWCB), University of Saskatchewan, and trappers.
+Nova Scotia Department of Lands and Forestry Regional Services, Canadian Parks Service, Acadia University (ACWCB), University of Saskatchewan, and trappers.